siraben/website/about.md

 programming languages, operating systems and machine learning.

-I graduated from Vanderbilt University in 2023 with a bachelors in computer science and mathematics, honors and highest honors respectively.
+I graduated from Vanderbilt University in 2023 with a bachelors in computer science and mathematics, with honors and highest honors respectively.

 This site was created with [Jekyll](https://jekyllrb.com/) and